Coarse-grained dynamics of transiently-bound fast linkers: Macroscopic consequences for the choice of binding kinetics

 which has a cumbersome, non-vanishing, expression that we do not report here.
-However we can make a finite perturbation of the obtained expression in the limit of a stiff bond, when $k_b \gg \kl$, and assuming $R = \sqrt{2\kT/k_b}$
+However we can make a finite perturbation of the obtained expression in the limit of a stiff bond, when $k_b \gg \kl$, and to simplify further the expression we assume that the radius to bind $R$ is given by the typical spatial scale of the bond $R = \sqrt{2\kT/k_b}$, such that

 Since $\xl$ wiggles around 0 and even in the unbound state, close to the linker, the particle feels a recoil force, then it makes sense that the particle can now feel a recoil force everywhere.
 The magnitude of this force is slightly decreased because the bond can only form when the particle is close enough to the linker.
 Notice how the scaling of the effective spring constant is entirely nontrivial as $\sqrt{\frac{\kl}{k_b}} \kl$.